A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for nonconvex optimization

-then we can strenghten the results from Theorem \ref{th:nonconv-gen}, i.e. we get convergence rates. \begin{theorem} Let the assumptions from Theorem \ref{th:nonconv-gen} hold.
-Additionally, assume that our surrogate function satisfies along the iterations of GHOM the relation \eqref{eq:unifh}.
-Then, the sequence $(x_{k})_{k\geq0}$ generated by GHOM satisfies the following convergence rate in terms of first-order optimality conditions:
+\begin{theorem} Let the assumptions from Theorem \ref{th:nonconv-gen_dom} hold.
+Additionally, assume that our surrogate function satisfies the relation \eqref{eq:unifh_domf}.
+Then, there exists an iteration index $i_* \in \{0,\cdots, k-1\}$ such that the following convergence rate in terms of first-order optimality conditions holds:

 \end{theorem}

 \begin{proof} Since the error function $h$ has the $p$ derivative Lipschitz, we have: